 This replication of place names also occurs among both Church of Ireland and Catholic parishes – e.g. the Parishes for both denominations of Clogher Co.
 Louth, and Clogher in Co.
 Tyrone.
 To complicate further Clogher is also the name of both a Church of Ireland and Catholic Diocese, along with the name of towns in these two counties.

 1. A civil birth or death record should show a registration district and sub-district at the top of each page, the registration districts cover quite a wide area but give a starting point.
 The sub-district narrows the location further.
 Details of these are included in a Collection titled “Townlands in Poor Law Unions” by Archive CD Books, which was compiled from details originally published by the GRO in the mid 1880s, and compiled into a single volume by George A. Handran in 1997.
 For marriages the same technique should usually apply for the bride’s address since marriages generally took place in the parish where she currently lived.
 The groom may have lived outside the parish, so might require a wider search.

 3. In the case where a place name reference originates from a 1901 or 1911 census return, one way to narrow the search area is to check the building returns for a house in the townland in question.
 The additional census forms, Form B or N, include details of the P.L.U.
 (Poor Law Union) Barony, Civil parish and townland.
 Note the place name in brackets on the census transcripts is the D.E.D. or electoral district.

 5. The Tithe Applotment Records were carried out before the full Ordnance Survey mapping, and land divisions can differ slightly when compared to later details in the 1851 Townland Index or Griffith’s Valuation.
-For example some townlands appear in a neighbouring civil parish, e.g. several townlands appear in Powerscourt civil parish (Co.
+For example, some townlands appear in a neighbouring civil parish, e.g. several townlands appear in Powerscourt civil parish (Co.
 Wicklow) in the Tithe Applotment Books and later for Griffith’s Valuation in Bray civil parish, and others vanish, presumably being absorbed into a townland for the First OSI survey and 1851 Index.
 Other areas were not eligible for Tithe payments so were not included in the Tithes.
 Note that the transcripts of the Tithe records have many location errors – e.g. civil parishes joined together, lister uner the incorrect couty etc, the Tithe Location Reference Tool aims to resolve as many of these as possible.

 6. Place names can be passed down through Family Stories, although like place names and personal names in general, spelling can be variable.
 Stories passed down can include other details which can help narrow the search area, e.g. the name of a town, or nearby geographic feature, or the name of a local person of standing or large estate.
 Place names passed down and given in immigration records etc are often to be the names of nearest towns or village, rather than a specific townland but sometimes the county, name of the parish, or name of the local church was used – e.g. St. Joseph’s chapel rather than Marshalstown parish.
 Baronies, Poor Law Unions and Electoral districts do not generally appear in these types of sources.

-7. Old Letters or post cards, can include names of locations or businesses, and if a return addresses is included, the post-town can be vital in narrowing down a location, especially where the townland name is common, or appears in a county more than once.
+7. Old Letters or post cards can include names of locations or businesses, and if a return address is included, the post-town can be vital in narrowing down a location, especially where the townland name is common, or appears in a county more than once.

 Locating Civil parish and Townlands

-(d) The Official placename database, gives details, and shows locations of place names including townlands.
+(d) The Official placename database at Logainm.ie, gives details, and shows locations of place names including townlands.
 The system includes district and local names, along with alternate names for many and also covers Counties in Northern Ireland.
 Placename Database/Logainm is a good source for these overlapping land divisions – e.g. the entry for the previously mentioned Minmore townland showing the various parishes included – logainm.ie

-(f) Ordnance Survey Northern Ireland website recently released online version of the early maps for Northern Ireland Counties – link
+(f) PRONI & Ordnance Survey Northern Ireland website online version of the early maps for Northern Ireland Counties – apps.spatialni.gov.uk

 (g) Google Maps is also useful, especially for travel directions and distances and a view of the locality on streetview, and the system can include local names which are not always shown on official maps.
 Google maps does not include civil parish, barony or in most cases townlands names.
 Take care re possible duplicate place names – the Dunmore it suggests in a search may not be the one required.
 One good tactic is to establish a large nearby town from other sources (e.g. Poor Law Union/Registration District) and use this as a starting point on a Google Map, then try directions from there to a townland.
 Switch to Loganim map to sure it’s the correct location – google.ie/maps